Code-Institute-Submissions/Searchepreneurs/purchase/App_Information.md

-# Checkout
+# Purchase

 ## App description:

-This is the checkout app.
+This is the purchase app.
 This app will be used to allow the user to purchase a service.